Characteristics of flexible, scalable IT infrastructure: a primer on the basic concepts and key evaluation criteria

 11. Each system would think it is the only one in the enterprise and would be responsible only for what it contributes to the enterprise context.

-12. Service buses (ESB) are a tool for implementing integrations in a loosely coupled architecture.
+12. Enterprise service buses (ESB) are a tool for implementing integrations in a loosely coupled architecture.

 Key Signs of a Loosely Coupled Architecture

-A loosely coupled system is easy to scale and extend with new services - other systems do not know that you added something to the shared context and continue managing their own backlog independently.
-In a tightly coupled or monolithic architecture, a point quickly comes when developers are overwhelmed by endless integration fixes, cross-team testing, order exports, and so on.
+Fast scalability.
+A loosely coupled system is easy to scale and extend with new services - other systems do not know that you added something to the shared context and continue managing their own backlogs independently.
+In a tightly coupled or monolithic architecture, developers quickly become overwhelmed by endless integration tweaks, cross-team testing, order exports, and so on.

-But something still keeps working incorrectly, and at some point changes also become economically unfeasible.
-For example, in 2001 Amazon faced a similar situation→, when its monolithic architecture caused major delays in releasing new features and difficulties in change management.
-In the end, the move to microservices improved scalability and development speed, although it required significant investment from Amazon in infrastructure and management.
-2. Fault tolerance.
+But something still keeps working incorrectly, and at some point the changes also become economically unviable.
+For example, in 2001 Amazon faced a similar situation when its monolithic architecture caused major delays in releasing new features and made change management difficult.
+In the end, moving to microservices improved scalability and development speed, although it required significant investment from Amazon in infrastructure and governance.

 The fact that a specific service has integrations with others does not prevent that service from being replaced or modified.
 And integration can be delegated not only to the team that develops the external service or to the vendor, but also to any developer or contractor.